nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding an internship: `add`

-Let's start off with knowing how you can add an internship entry with all the relevant fields. <br> Take a look at the format below!
+With any internship manager, it is important to know how to add an internship entry with all the relevant fields. <br>
+This command lets you add an internship entry easily!

 **Format:** `add /com COMPANY_NAME /desc DESCRIPTION /status STATUS /poc CONTACT_NAME /email CONTACT_EMAIL /phone CONTACT_NUMBER /loc LOCATION_ENUM /role ROLE ​` <br>